jackmarchant1/StreetSupport/README.md

 ## Feedback & Adoption Rates

-I will closely monitor the platform's effectiveness and gather feedback from both homeless individuals and donors.
+I will closely monitor the platform's effectiveness and gather feedback from both homeless individuals, charity ambassadors, and donors.
 Insights and statistics will be updated here.

-## Acknowledgments

-Acknowledgments will be listed here

-## License

-To be updated with appropriate licensing information.

 ---